How to Be a Good Bookkeeper and Offer Maximum Value to Your Clients

 5. Have good communication skills

 It’s frustrating when clients reach out to bookkeepers and don’t receive a response for days.
-As a bookkeeper, you must have good communication skills to provide excellent customer service.
+You must have good communication skills as a bookkeeper to provide excellent customer service.

 This means being responsive to clients’ queries, keeping them updated on their account status, and proactively communicating any changes that may affect them.
 Good communication is essential for building trust and maintaining solid client relationships.